Bruce Arnold (author)

 Bruce Croft Arnold (6 September 1936 – 2 May 2024) was an English journalist and author who lived in Ireland from 1957.
 His main expertise was in the fields of literary criticism and art criticism.

 In 1983 it emerged that his telephone had been bugged by Charles Haughey in the Irish phone tapping scandal.
 He and the other bugged journalists were considered to have "anti-national" views.

 Early life

 Arnold was educated at Kingham Hill School and at Trinity College, Dublin, where he graduated with a degree in modern languages (English and French) in 1960.
-His wife Mavis Arnold (née Ysabel Mavis Cleave) was also a journalist.
+His wife Mavis Arnold was also a journalist.
 They had two children, a son and a daughter.
 Arnold's older brother Guy Arnold was also an author, largely on African politics.

 Journalism

 Arnold worked for the main Irish newspapers based in Dublin – The Irish Times from 1965; The Irish Press and the Sunday Independent.
 He also acted as Dublin correspondent of The Guardian.
 He edited Hibernia and the Dublin Magazine (1962–68; formerly The Dubliner).